 This iridescent peacock-blue shimmers in the light and graduates from deep navy to dazzling jade.

-If you're a dark brunette but want to try out a colour, look to this gorgeous hot red and purple ombré for inspo.
+If you're a dark brunette but want to try out a color, look to this gorgeous hot red and purple ombré for inspo.

 This tequila sunrise bleed is nothing short of a work of art.